dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 ##### SizeAttribute
 This attribute can be applied to a property to overdide the default size of a text or binary types of parameter or field.
 The attribute is constructed with a `System.Int32`.

-## Examples
+## Example Usage
 (Once complete) all of the code in the examples listed below will exist in the following projects:
 * Dibware.StoredProcedureFramework.Examples.csproj
 * Dibware.StoredProcedureFramework.Examples.Database.sqlproj

 ### The most basic type of stored procedure
 The most basic type of stored procedure is one that has no parameters and returns no result.
-For example a stored procedure that just performs an action like resetting a field value, but does not take any parameters, and does not return any results.
+For example a stored procedure that just performs an action like resetting a field value, but does not take any parameters and does not return any results, it uses maybe a configuration table or function in the database.
 For example the procedure below which resets the *LastUpdatedDateTime* field on the *Account* table.

     CREATE PROCEDURE [dbo].[AccountLastUpdatedDateTimeReset]
     AS